whatphilipcodes/whatphilipdoes/content/projects/entity.md

       alt: sideview of the installation
       cols: 3 / 5
       smnarrow: true
-    - src: /projects/entity/story/04-display-situation.jpg
-      alt: the display situation of the installation
-      cols: 5 / 7
     - src: /projects/entity/exterior/side-open.jpg
       alt: sideview of the installation with an opened lid
       cols: 5 / 7